itbindu/itbindu/README.md

 ## About Me
 Hi!
 I'm Gugulothu Bindu, a passionate and curious developer with a strong interest in full-stack web development, Machine Learning, Deep Learning, open-source contributions.
 I enjoy building practical projects that solve real-world problems and love exploring new tools and technologies to expand my skills.</h3>

-<h3>I’ve actively contributed to open-source programs like GirlScript Summer of Code Extended 2024, and earned certifications such as Postman API Fundamentals Student Expert.
-My learning journey spans a variety of domains, including Ruby development, Node.js, React, data science, and cybersecurity.</h3>
+I’ve actively contributed to open-source programs like GirlScript Summer of Code Extended 2024, and earned certifications such as Postman API Fundamentals Student Expert.
+My learning journey spans a variety of domains, including Ruby development, Node.js, React, data science, and cybersecurity.